Azure/AzureAD-App-Docs/articles/en-us/abstract/sso_configure.md

 You are now ready to configure SSO on Abstract:

->[!Note]
+> **Note:**
->You will need to authenticate with an organization Admin account to access the SSO settings on Abstract.
+> You will need to authenticate with an organization Admin account to access the SSO settings on Abstract.

 1. Open the [Abstract web app](https://app.abstract.com/).
 2. Go to the **Permissions** page in the left side bar.